 “Personal knowledge management (PKM) is a process of collecting information that a person uses to gather, classify, store, search, retrieve and share knowledge in their daily activities (Grundspenkis 2007) and the way in which these processes support work activities (Wright 2005) […]”(1)

-You can think of PKM as a more strategic approach to writing things down in a notebook.
-Instead of scribbling observations at random, you wedge new bits of information inside a deliberate, pre-defined structure.
+You can think of personal knowledge management as a more strategic approach to writing things down in a notebook.
+Instead of scribbling observations at random, you wedge new bits of information inside a deliberate, pre-defined personal knowledge management system.

 Professor Paul A. Dorsey argues that personal knowledge management is a combination of traits and tools for the effective handling and processing of knowledge.